-Today, many parents agree that Chinese vernacular schools are the better place for their children’s education.
-What makes these schools a much favourable option than national schools?
+Today, many parents agree that Chinese vernacular schools is the better place for their children’s education.
+What makes these schools a much more favourable option than national schools?

 They are called Chinese vernacular schools, but they are not for the Chinese only.

-Between 2010 and 2014, there was an increase by 20.7% in the enrolment of the non-Chinese students at these schools.
-According to Malaysia Education Statistics, in 2016, the non-Chinese students comprised of 18% of the total enrolment in Chinese primary schools.
+Between 2010 and 2014, there was an increase by 20.7% in the enrolment of non-Chinese students in these schools.
+According to Malaysia Education Statistics, in 2016, non-Chinese students comprised of 18% of the total enrolment in Chinese primary schools.

 Chinese schools offer higher education quality?

 One of the reasons more and more parents are sending their children to Chinese schools nowadays is because of the perception that Chinese schools offer better quality education compared to national schools.

 There is a growing concern that enrolling children in national schools will result in them getting poor education and jeopardising their future careers.

 It is crucial for schools to provide a good learning environment for the pupils, but some still fail to do so.
 In this instance, Chinese schools are competitive in nature and this could cause a lot of stress to the pupils, but at the same time it also encourages them to excel in examinations.

 In addition, there are claims that Chinese schools are becoming parents’ choice of education for their children because of their prowess in Math and Science.
 The workload is intense, but it is part of the consistently high teaching and academic standard that evidently lead to better educated Malaysians.

 The demand for Mandarin language is growing in and outside of Malaysia.
 In many parts of the world, Mandarin is regarded as the language of the future.